Mick George Community Fund Criteria

 - Any works to public highways

-- Staff posts and costs where they are not based, or specifically undertaking works, at the actual project site
+- Staff posts and costs where they are not based and specifically undertaking physical improvement works, at the actual project site

 - Projects to deliver visual enhancements (i.e. ‘a view’), as this does not improve, maintain or provide a general public amenity